myroslav/wishbone/docs/event_modules/index.rst

   can use the  :py:class:`wishbone.module.Fanout` and :py:class:`wishbone.module.Fanout` modules.

-The :py:class:`wishbone.Actor` baseclass must be initialized by passing a :py:class:`wishbone.actor.ActorConfig` instance which controls the behavior of the module instance.
+The :py:class:`wishbone.actor.Actor` baseclass must be initialized by passing a :py:class:`wishbone.actor.Actor.ActorConfig` instance which controls the behavior of the module instance.

-.. autoclass:: wishbone.Actor
+.. autoclass:: wishbone.actor.Actor
     :members:
     :show-inheritance:
     :inherited-members: